ChoBioLab/corescpy/README.md

 <u> Argument Conventions: </u>

-Certain arguments used throughout the `crispr` package (including outside the `crispr.crispr_class.Crispr()` class), hold to conventions intended to foster readability, maintain consistency, and promote clarity, both for end-users and future developers.
+Certain arguments used throughout the `corescpy` package (including outside the `corescpy.crispr_class.Crispr()` class), hold to conventions intended to foster readability, maintain consistency, and promote clarity, both for end-users and future developers.

 * Arguments starting in `col_` and `key_`
     - The "col_" prefix indicates that an argument refers to a column name (often in `.adata.obs` or `.adata.var`), while the "key_" prefix means you're meant to specify a type of entry in a column.
 For instance, assume the column "condition" contains the names of different experimental conditions (drug A, drug B, drug C).
 In a function where you want to compare, for instance, drug A vs. control, you would specify `key_treatment="drug A"` and k